-You’re probably left wondering not just how to grow your YouTube channel but also how to get your first 1000 subscribers… Well, we’ve done the hard yards so you don’t have to!
+You’re probably left wondering not just how to grow a YouTube channel but also how to get your first 1000 subscribers on YouTube… Well, we’ve done the hard yards so you don’t have to!

 After years of trial and error, we’ve figured out what works and what doesn’t.
-That’s why we’ve provided our top 9 YouTube tips on how to grow your channel.
+That’s why we’ve provided our top 7 YouTube tips on how to grow a YouTube channel.

-So now you can reach the almighty goal of 1000 subscribers quicker than we did!
+So now you can reach the almighty goal of 1000 subs quicker than we did!